pepipost/Email-scale-tester/README.md

-# Pepipost as Email-scaletester 🏋
+# Pepipost as Email-scale-tester 🏋

 ## Introduction